Keith Thurman: Thurman vs. Jarvis

 On March 12, 2025, Thurman faced Brock Jarvis at the Hordern Pavilion in Sydney, Australia.
 He defeated Jarvis via TKO in the third round.

 Thurman vs. Fundora

-Thurman is scheduled to challenge Sebastian Fundora for his WBC light middleweight title at the MGM Garden Arena in Las Vegas on October 25, 2025.
+Thurman was scheduled to challenge Sebastian Fundora for his WBC light middleweight title at the MGM Garden Arena in Las Vegas on October 25, 2025.
+After Fundora suffered an injury, the bout was rescheduled for March 28, 2026.
+Thurman suffered the first stoppage defeat of his professional career, losing by technical knockout in the sixth round.

 Personal life

 In 2016, he started dating Nepalese native Priyana Thapa.
 In 2017, the couple got married.